Jevmis/docs/README.md

 This repository is provided for portfolio and evaluation purposes.

-Unless otherwise stated, all content—including documentation, engineering artifacts, images, videos, and written materials—is © Michael J. Ndueso.
+Unless otherwise stated, all content, including documentation, engineering artifacts, images, videos, and written materials, is © Michael J. Ndueso.
 All rights reserved.

 Viewing and learning from this repository is encouraged.
 Reproduction, redistribution, or reuse of its content without permission is prohibited.